Wymondley JMI School Offer / SEND Information Report

-Person Centred Plans will be created and reviewed as appropriate with your involvement each term, as stated in the previous section, where a child has been identified as having a SEN.
+Person Centred Plans will be created and reviewed as appropriate with your involvement each term, as stated in the previous section, where a child has been identified as having a SEN and requires additional support.

 If there are external professionals involved with your child they will be happy to meet with you on request.
 A Family Support Worker can work alongside you to provide additional support by signposting various agencies to provide a broader range of support.
 Details of parental training courses, from local providers, will be published in the newsletter or notice board.

 5. How will the learning and development provision be matched to my child’s needs?

 For some children, identified through the Pupil Progress Meetings, the school uses the ‘Assess, Plan, Do, Review’ cycle (known as the ‘graduated response’) to constantly review children’s progress and make decisions as to the most appropriate form of support for the future, where appropriate.
 Children with identified SEN may also have outside professionals attend school to offer advice and support to ensure that provision is matched to each child’s individual needs.
-All pupils with an identified SEN will have a Person Centred Plan to ensure that all staff teaching them are aware of how best to adapt their teaching to meet their needs.
+Many pupils with an identified SEN will have a Person Centred Plan to ensure that all staff teaching them are aware of how best to adapt their teaching to meet their needs.

 6. How will school staff support my child?